 Out of the box, the Suprim X advertises a 2640 MHz boost clock, but in-game, it averages around 2800 MHz, with peaks up to 2830 MHz.
 So, about a 3.5 to 4% higher boost clock than the Founders Edition.

 Based on various reviews, the MSI RTX 4090 Suprim X’s GPU clock can overclock to 3000 MHz and can be pushed memory clocks to 1500 MHz.
-Nothing too crazy, as the RTX 4090 FE can also reach these numbers.
+Nothing too remarkable, as the RTX 4090 FE can also reach these numbers.
 Although the Suprim X will run at a lower temperature.

-Let’s talk about cooling!
+Let’s discuss cooling!

 Thermals And Acoustics